nboldon/MCS2023/00_README_MCS2023.md

 ######################################################################################

 ## 03. Project MCS1

-## projMCS1_ArrowFiles.R
+## Creates projMCS1 for downstream analysis

+## Code used for projMCS1:

+03_projMCS1_ArrowFiles.R
-Creates arrow files in ArchR for downstream analysis
+- Creates arrow files in ArchR to create project

-## projMCS1.R
+03_projMCS1.R

-Add doublet scores
+- Adds doublet scores
+- Creates dataframes for nFrags and TSS Enrichment
+- Plots QC scores
+  - Density plot for nFrags vs TSS Enrichment

-Create df for nFrags & TSS Enrichment
+  - Ridge and violin plots for nFrags and TSS Enrichment individually plotted)

-Plot QC scores (Unique frags vs TSS Enrichment, Ridge & Violin plots for unique frags & TSS Enrichment)

 ######################################################################################